mk-fg/fgtk/README.rst

   [Install]
   WantedBy=multi-user.target

-(be sure to tweak timeouts and test without "reboot-force" first though, be sure to set some RestartSec= for transient failures to not trigger StartLimitAction)
+(be sure to tweak timeouts and test without "reboot-force" first though, e.g. pick RestartSec= for transient failures to not trigger StartLimitAction)

 Can optionally get IP of (non-local) gateway to 8.8.8.8 (or any specified IPv4) via libmnl (also used by iproute2, so always available) and check whether it